 For a player with an established Handicap Index, the maximum score for each hole played is limited to a net double bogey, calculated as follows:

-Par of the hole + 2 strokes + Any handicap stroke(s) that the player receives on that hole\
+Any handicap stroke(s) that the player receives on that hole\

 (\or minus any handicap stroke(s) that a plus handicap player gives back on that hole.)

 (See Diagram 3.1b.)